Shrijeeth/Golang-Fiber-App-Template/README.md

 ## Configuration

-All application configuration can be found in the .env file.
+All application configuration should be in the .env file.
 Customize it to suit your project's needs.
+Use .env.example file as a starting point.

 ## License